Calling all aspiring culinary entrepreneurs! Enrollment for the 2026 Nibble Entrepreneurship Program is now open!

 NEP Accomplishments

-Our Rich Immigrant Communities
+Our Vibrant Immigrant Communities

 Become a Culinary Entrepreneur!